 - What are the warning signs that show you’ve drifted from your optimal zone and need to ramp up or slow down?

-The exceptional circumstances of spring 2020 have brought to the surface some important issues we can learn from as we continue to balance our own lives.
+The exceptional circumstances of the pandemic have brought to the surface some important issues we can learn from as we continue to balance our own lives.
 For example, some people realized they slept better because their days were not packed with activity.
 Going forward, as their schedules fill up again, hopefully they will remember that a packed schedule is not a badge of honor and can accept down time as a “productive activity”.

 Others might have realized how much better they focus when they are alone and not constantly interrupted and can build this into their future work routines.
 Conversely, those who have struggled with boredom can hopefully start filling their days with much needed activity and interaction in the not-too-distant future.